hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It allows to have a table in different AWS regions
 	- It replicates data to all of the other replica tables
 	- Reads and Writes are possible from/to all replicas
-- It requires to enable "streams" (see streams topic below)
-- It requires the table to be empty
+- It requires:
-- To create a global table:
-	- Enable Streams,
+	- To enable Streams,
-	- Start with an empty table
+	- To start with an empty table
-	- Add a region
+	- To add a new region to the table
 - It employs a [last writer wins conflict resolution protocol](https://dzone.com/articles/conflict-resolution-using-last-write-wins-vs-crdts)

 </details>

 <details>
-<summary>Stream</summary>
+<summary>Stream & Trigger</summary>

-- Stream:
+- **Stream**:
 	- It provides an ordered list of changes that occur to items within a table
 	- It's a rolling 24-hour window of changes:
 		- Every time an item is added, updated or, deleted to a table which has streams enabled